Choose the Right Blister Packaging for Your Business

 Blister packaging, commonly known as unit dose packaging, is used in the pharmaceutical industry for packaging medicine.
 In blister packaging, a plastic sheet is thermoformed to form multiple cups or blisters that hold the product.
 Blister packaging is used in multiple areas and not just pharmaceuticals.
 Blister packs are low-cost packaging that is theft deterrent, tamper evident and provides good protection.

-Polychlorotrifluoroethylene or PCTFE is another form of laminate for blister packaging.
+#PCTFE Polychlorotrifluoroethylene is another form of laminate for blister packaging.
 PCFTE is primarily used as a moisture barrier.
 Compared to all the polymers, PCFTE comes with the minimum value of water vapour permeation.

 - Water resistance: The thermoformed polymer protects the inner contents from water, water vapour or any other liquids.
 However, the degree of water resistance of the entire packaging also depends on the rear cover.
 If the blister packaging uses a paper-based sheet for the rear lid, then the water resistance is degraded.